oigbokwe73/Small-To-Medium-Business-Solutions/README.md

 * **401/403** – Auth/authorization failure.
 * **404** – Not found or not in caller’s scope.

-If you want, I can merge these descriptions directly into the **Postman collection** as request descriptions and add sample **tests** for status codes and JSON schema validation.

 > Create the following blob containers and share in azure storage